Here is a list of common areas of specialization for ESL teachers, along with a brief description and links to further reading for each specialty.

 Teaching Young Learners (YL)

-Most TEFL certification courses focus on how to teach adults.
-Specialist training in teaching young learners covers areas such as games, activities, and classroom management techniques appropriate for kindergarten, elementary, and middle school aged learners.
-YL courses may or may not cover teenagers, a whole other ballgame.
+Generally, TEFL certification courses will focus on how to teach adults.
+Specialist training in teaching young learners covers areas such as games, activities, classroom management techniques, and teaching strategies appropriate for kindergarten, elementary, and middle school aged learners.
+YL courses may or may not cover teenagers, a whole other ballgame, although a few schools are beginning to offer courses focusing specifically on the adolescent age group.

 More details: Back to the British Council for Five Essential Tips for Teaching Very Young Children English, an article filled with further links.